na-na-hi/renget/archive/how2playba.md

 E.g. You're doing 1-4 with Tsubaki, and in 1-4 there are 3 enemies you have to fight.
 For every fight in 1-4 she can proc her heal once for a total of three times .

 >Daily and weekly missions
 Doing stage 1 of commissions for the daily mission is pretty worth.
 20 mastery certificates for the price of 5?
 That's a steal.
 Doing the weekly commission is incredibly worth.
-3 orange reports for 75 AP is great.
+3 orange reports for 75 AP is decent, although I don't do it personally.

 The weekly missions reset on Sunday (the reset from Sunday to Monday).

 >Birthdays/holidays
-If you switch out from the L2D, on (holi/birth)days your assistant gives you a unique dialogue if you tap her.
+If you switch out from the L2D, on (birth/holi)days your assistant gives you a unique dialogue if you tap her.

 >Friends
 Need a friend or two?